deepflowio/deepflow/server/agent_config/README.md

 **Description**:

 CPU affinity is the tendency of a process to run on a given CPU for as long as possible without being migrated to other processors.
+Invalid ID will be ignored.
 Example:
 ```yaml
 global:
   tunning: